Eastern United States: East South Central States

 The East South Central region constitutes one of the nine U.S. Census Bureau divisions.
 Four states make up the division: Kentucky, Tennessee, Mississippi and Alabama.
 Historically, the area has been colonized and influenced by the French, Spanish, British, early US, and Confederate governments.
 Distinct among these states, Alabama's French culture has been preserved through the Alabama Creoles, and Kentucky's French culture can be observed throughout Louisville.
 The East South Central states form the core of Old Dixie, one of the nine moral regions identified by James Patterson and Peter Kim in their acclaimed 1991 geopolitical best-seller, The Day America Told The Truth.

 Politically and culturally, the East South Central is more conservative than the South Atlantic; Mississippi, Alabama, Kentucky, and Tennessee's governments have been described during 2012 to 2023 as some of the most conservative.
 Religiously, conservative Evangelical Protestantism dominates the East South Central region as a central part of the Bible Belt.

 As of 2020, the East South Central states had a combined population of 19,430,030.
 The East South Central region covers 183,401 square miles of land.
 Within the region, Tennessee is the largest state by population, though Alabama is the largest by land area; Tennessee was also the East South Central's fastest growing state between 2010 and 2020, with Alabama second.
 Kentucky was the third-fastest growing state, and Mississippi experienced population decline; despite population decline, Mississippi did increase in diversity.

 Major population centers

-The following is a list of the 25 largest cities in the Eastern United States, based on 2021 population estimates:
+The following is a list of the 25 largest cities in the Eastern United States, based on 2021 population estimates (within city limits, not metropolitan areas):